Ullswater, Cumbria, England

 This is one of my favourite views of Ullswater, a lake in the English Lake District.

-It’s a view across Ullswater just after dawn towards Norfolk Island, taken from Mossdale Bay on a very still autumnal morning, with the mist just rising from the fells in the background.
+It’s a view across Ullswater just after dawn towards Wall Holm Island, taken from near Glenridding on a very still autumnal morning, with the mist just rising from the fells in the background.

-I was intending taking this in monochrome but loved the subtle, limited colour palette conditions I got this particular morning I decided I preferred it in colour.
+I took this in blank and white as the scene was very monochromatic on this particular morning, and I felt it emphasised the mist and the layers in the scene.

 Ullswater is a very pretty lake and is not as crowded as the more popular lakes such as lake Windermere.
 We pretty much had the place to ourselves during our stay in late November.